We are very honoured that HRH The Countess of Wessex GCVO is Patron of the Development Trust.

 Rochester Cathedral Trust

-The Trustees of The Rochester Cathedral Trust are:-
+The Trustees of The Rochester Cathedral Trust

-Chairman - Michael Aiken MBE
+Michael P Aiken MBE

 Michael became Chairman of The Rochester Cathedral Trust in 2011.
-He is also Chairman of the Mary Rose Trust, Founder Trustee of The Leadership Trust, a board member of Portsmouth Historic Dockyard and Chairman of Aiken Spence Ltd. He is Vice Patron of the Tall Ships Youth Trust, President of the Blyskawica Society, President of West Kent Relate and Chairman of Spellbound Theatre Productions Limited.
+He is also past Chairman of the Mary Rose Trust, Founder Trustee of The Leadership Trust, a board member of Portsmouth Historic Dockyard and Chairman of Aiken Spence Ltd. He is Vice Patron of the Tall Ships Youth Trust, President of the Blyskawica Society, President of West Kent Relate and Chairman of Spellbound Theatre Productions Limited.
 Michael is married to Sigi and they have two sons.
 He has a number of business interests and his hobbies include sailing and country pursuits.

 Michael was awarded an MBE in Her Majesty the Queen's birthday honours for 2013 for services to National Heritage.